MYETV/My-File-Manager-Opensource/README.md

 #### Default Banned Extensions

-For security purposes, the following extensions are blocked by default:
+For security purposes, the following extensions are blocked by default (you can customize it for your needs but remember to customize it in both php and javascript):

 ```javascript
 banExtensions: [